American Cancer Society Cancer Action Network: Publicity

 On November 6, 2011, ACS CAN premiered its second-ever national television ad on Meet the Press to ask Congress to remember the lives lost to cancer and the 12 million cancer survivors living in America at the time.
 ACS CAN produced the ad to push to Congress to make cancer a national priority when addressing the country’s budget deficit.
 The ad features the Wall of Hope which was created during ACS CAN’s Celebration on the Hill in 2006.
 The wall held 1,584 sticky notes with messages from people across America to their loved ones who have battled cancer.

 The 30-second TV ad were part of a larger national grassroots campaign to protect federal funding for cancer research at the National Institutes of Health and the National Cancer Institute, and to maintain funding for the Centers for Disease Control and Prevention’s programs that promote prevention and early detection of cancer, and laws and programs that expand access to affordable health care.

 ACS CAN’s national TV ad was aired on major cable networks such as CNN, Fox News Channel, and MSNBC in November and December as Congress and the Super Committee met to address ways to reduce federal spending.

 Staff

-Gary M. Reedy is the chief executive officer of the American Cancer Society and the American Cancer Society Cancer Action Network.
-The President of ACS CAN is Christopher W. Hansen.
-The former president was Daniel E. Smith.
+Dr. Karen Knudsen is the chief executive officer of the American Cancer Society and the American Cancer Society Cancer Action Network.
+The President of ACS CAN is Lisa Lacasse.

+Members of the affiliate include cancer survivors, caregivers, patients, volunteers, and students, including Colleges Against Cancer.